fluxcd/flux2/docs/guides/mozilla-sops.md

 ```

 This config applies recursively to all sub-directories.
-Multiple directories can use separate sops configs.
+Multiple directories can use separate SOPS configs.
 Contributors using the `sops` CLI to create and encrypt files
 won't have to worry about specifying the proper key for the target cluster or namespace.